-The hobby started in 2017 as a joke between the brothers, when they travelled to football matches and found a Wetherspoon pub as the best
+The hobby started in 2017 as a joke between the brothers, when they travelled to football matches and found a Wetherspoon pub as the best place to meet up.

-The guest now fills their spare time, with more than 480 pubs already in the proverbial (carpet) bag.
+The quest now fills their spare time, with more than 480 pubs already in the proverbial (carpet) bag.